Volti Audio Razz vs. Klipsch Forte Cabinet Quality

 They may look similar on the outside, and in a lot of ways they sound similar, but there is no comparison in terms of quality or refinement – The Razz is the far superior speaker.
 There are many practical reasons why that is the case, one of which is the quality of construction of the speaker cabinet.

 Over the years I’ve thought a lot about the Klipsch/Volti comparisons that people naturally make.
 At times I’ve wished that it would go away – for Volti Audio to have recognition without any comparison to the Klipsch brand.
 But let’s face it, there are not that many horn speaker companies out there, and especially ones that build products in the price points that Klipsch and Volti do.
 Nobody ever compares Avantgarde to Klipsch do they?
+If they do, they have to recognize the difference in pricing.
 So I’ve just embraced the fact that people are going to make comparisons.
 Klipsch makes a good horn speaker, but if a person wants a better horn speaker, that’s what Volti Audio is here for.
 I love explaining the differences between the two brands.
-It’s easy to see and hear the differences, and it shines a bright light on tiny Volti Audio and how we’re able to build much higher quality products than the giant Klipsch.
+It’s easy to see and hear the differences, and it shines a bright light on tiny Volti Audio and how we’re able to build much higher quality products than the giant Klipsch corporation.